Home

 Linda Janke, "Prisoners of War: Prostitution, Sexuality, Venereal Disease, and Women's Incarceration during World War I" (2006).
 Recipient, Littleton-Griswold Award, American Historical Association, 2003.
 Associate Professor and Chair, Department of History, Anoka-Ramsey Community College, Minneapolis, MN.

 Michele Materese, "The Nurse and the Community: Lillian Wald and Social Activism, 1893-1920" (2006).
-Assistant Professor, Department of Health Sciences & Physical Activities, Mansfield University, Manfield, PA.
+Assistant Professor, Department of Health Sciences & Physical Activities, Mansfield University, Mansfield, PA.

-Deanna Gillespie, "'They Walk, Talk, adn Act Like New People:' Black Women and the Citizenship Education Program, 1957-1970."
+Deanna Gillespie, "'They Walk, Talk, and Act Like New People:' Black Women and the Citizenship Education Program, 1957-1970."
 (2008) Travel Award and Dissertation Fellowship, Department of History, SUNY Binghamton, Fall 2005.
 Recipient, Distinguished Dissertation Award in the Social Sciences, SUNY Binghamton, 2008.
+Assistant Professor, History Department, Gainesville (GA) State College.

 Thomas Dublin, Chairperson

 Penelope Harper, "Investigating the Working Woman: Middle-Class Americans and the Debate over Women's Work, 1820-1920" (1997).
 Winner of university award for the outstanding dissertation in the social sciences; finalist for Lerner-Scott Dissertation Award in U.S. Women's History.
-Senior Education Specialist, State University of New York, Binghamton.
+High School teacher, Broome-Tioga BOCES, Binghamton, New York.

 Melissa Doak, "'She Will Never Get Well While Doing Anything Unnatural': Women's Sexual Deviance and Institutional Psychiatry in New York City, 1890-1920" (1999).
-Associate Director, Center for the Historical Study of Women and Gender, State University of New York at Binghamton.
+Freelance editor, Ithaca, New York.

 Karen Pastorello, "A Power Among Them: Bessie Abramowitz Hillman and the Amalgamated Clothing Workers of America" (2001).
-Assistant Professor of History, Tompkins-Cortland Community College.
+Published as A Power Among Them: Bessie Abramowitz Hillman and the Making og the Amalgamated Clothing Workers of America (University of Illinois Press, 2007).
+Professor of History, Chair, Women and Gender Studies Program, Tompkins-Cortland Community College.

 Susan Lewis, "Women in the Marketplace: Female Entrepreneurship, Business Patterns, and Working Families in Mid-Nineteenth Century Albany, New York" (2002).
 Recipient, Outstanding Dissertation in the Social Sciences, S.U.N.Y.
 Binghamton, 2002.
-Assistant Professor of History, State University of New York at New Paltz.
+Published as Unexceptional Women: Female Proprietors in Mid-Nineteenth-Century Albany, New York (Ohio State University Press, 2009).
+Associate Professor of History, State University of New York at New Paltz.